Postgraduate questions answered

 Unfortunately not.
 Our MSc degrees are available only on a full-time basis.

-You can visit the University's Scholarship webpages for details of opportunities that you may be eligible to apply for.
+You can also visit Postgraduate Taught Bursaries at WarwickLink opens in a new window and Scholarships and Bursaries at WarwickLink opens in a new window for the information of bursaries and other scholarship opportunities that you may be eligible to apply for.

 Our courses are 12 months in length.
 We have one start date a year and this is at the start of the academic year in the autumn.
 You will be expected to be present during all three terms and will also continue working on your MSc dissertation during the summer months.